1905 Chicago mayoral election: Democratic primary

 The Democratic primary held on February 24.

-Incumbent Democrat Carter Harrison Jr. had, shortly after his 1903 reelection, declared that he would not seek an additional term in 1905.
+Incumbent Democrat Carter Harrison IV had, shortly after his 1903 reelection, declared that he would not seek an additional term in 1905.
 While there was a possibility he could reverse course and seek another term, by 1905 he was facing declining prospects of winning nomination to a fifth consecutive term.
 Labor unions had come out in support of municipal ownership of the city's streetcars, a stance that Harrison had neither adopted nor was keen on adopting.
 He was out-of step with the political tides on this issue, as both parties had come to regularly support the idea of municipal ownership.
 Municipal ownership was a particularly immensely important item to the city's reformers.
 Harrison had also fractured political relations during the course of the 1904 elections, particularly having made an enemy of William Randolph Hearst and his allies by opposing Hearst's campaign for the Democratic Party's presidential nomination.
 Additionally, many Chicagoans were growing impatient with Harrison's inability to resolve the city's traction issue.
 Even before this rise in public dissatisfaction towards his mayoralty, Harrison had only eked out a relatively narrow margin of victory in the city's previous mayoral election.
 Thus, Harrison decided to announce that, on November 21, 1904, he would indeed not be seeking a fifth consecutive term as mayor.

 At the same time that Harrison was seeing a decline in his political prospects, Edward F. Dunne began to rise in prominence.
 On June 26, 1904, at a Democratic Party picnic, Dunne delivered a speech in which he criticized Harrison for not towing the party's line in its support municipal ownership.
 Rumors immediately arose that he would challenge Harrison by running as an independent candidate, but Dunne denied this, declaring that he was a loyal Democrat.
 Former judge William Prentice (a leader of the Chicago Federation of Labor) said that he would run as an independent candidate in support of municipal ownership unless Dunne was the Democratic nominee.
 In November 1904 Dunne declined a nomination from the Municipal Ownership League to run for mayor as a third-party candidate under their banner.